 Legislation Honors Zackhary Simmons, 21-Year-Old Man Killed In June Accident

-Legislation Assembly Democrats Annette Chaparro, Valerie Vainieri Huttle, Daniel R. Benson and Angelica Jimenez sponsored to establish an emergency alert system to help more quickly apprehend drivers responsible for fatal hit-and-run accidents cleared an Assembly committee on Thursday.
+(TRENTON) – Legislation Assembly Democrats Annette Chaparro, Valerie Vainieri Huttle, Daniel R. Benson, Angelica Jimenez, Raj Mukherji and Joann Downey sponsored to establish an emergency alert system to help more quickly apprehend drivers responsible for fatal hit-and-run accidents was approved by the full Assembly, 71-0, on Wednesday.

 The legislation commemorates the life of Zackhary Simmons, a 21-year-old man who died in Hoboken in June after being hit by a vehicle that subsequently left the scene.